-Let’s face it—losing weight and keeping it off can be hard work.
-And with all the calorie-rich convenience foods that are readily available 24-7, along with sneaky weight-loss saboteurs like stress and lack of sleep that are often beyond our control, even the most determined dieters can fall of the wagon.
-However, the key to increasing your odds of success can be achieved by eating more of the foods with proven weight-loss benefits.
+Let’s face it—losing weight and keeping it off is hard.
+And with all the calorie-rich convenience foods that are readily available 24-7, along with sneaky weight saboteurs like stress and lack of sleep that are often beyond our control, even the most health-conscious eaters can struggle.
+However, experts agree that the key to increasing your odds of weight-loss success can be achieved by eating more of the foods with proven health benefits.

-To help you achieve your healthy weight goals, nutritionists recommend adding these foods to your shopping list.
+To help you improve your eating habits, nutritionists recommend adding these foods to your shopping list.

 “An apple a day may keep extra pounds away,” says Katherine Brooking, RD, co-founder of Appetite for Health.
 A medium apple has around 95 calories and 5 grams of filling fiber.
 Apple peels are also a rich source of ursolic acid, a natural plant compound that has been shown in preliminary studies to increase fat-burning.
 In addition, one study reported that women who added three small apples (equal to 200 calories) to their diet per day lost a little more than 2.5 pounds in 12 weeks—more than dieters who did not include the fruit in their diet.

 For a protein-packed choice, beans are one of the best foods to enjoy when you’re trying to trim down.
 “Beans are metabolized slowly, so they may aid in weight loss by keeping you feeling fuller longer,” Bonnie Taub-Dix, RDN, tells Health.
 A half-cup of beans provides about 110 calories and 7 grams of protein, around the same amount of protein as you’d get in an ounce of chicken or fish.
 Beans are also considered a nutrient-rich superfood, providing antioxidants, iron, potassium, and zinc.